Infinium Pharmachem Ltd approves 1:1 Bonus Issue | www.lokmattimes.com

 Infinium Pharmachem Ltd approves 1:1 Bonus Issue

-Gandhinagar (Gujarat) [India], August 2: Infinium Pharmachem Ltd, engaged in the manufacturing of Pharma Intermediates and APIs, Iodine derivatives has approved 1:1 bonus issue at its board meeting held on 02 August 2023.
+Gujarat (India), August 3: Infinium Pharmachem Ltd, engaged in the manufacturing of Pharma Intermediates and APIs, Iodine derivatives has approved 1:1 bonus issue at its board meeting held on 02 August 2023.
 Company has fixed 13th September, 2023 as the record date for the purpose of bonus issue.
 Annual General meeting of the company will be held on 28th August, 2023.

 The board approved a bonus issue in the ratio of 1:1 i.e. One new bonus equity share of Rs.
 10 each for every one fully paid equity shares of Rs.
 10 each, subject to approval by the members and any other applicable statutory and regulatory approvals.
 The Board also considered and approved increase in authorised capital from Rs.
 10 crore to Rs.
 25 crore.